Deadly-Pigg/console-battleship/README.md

 # console-battleship
 Making battleship; the board game on windows console.
-May be used later
+May be used later in other projects